madaidan/linux-hardened/Documentation/admin-guide/sysctl/kernel.rst

 perf_event_paranoid
 ===================

-Controls use of the performance events system by unprivileged users (without CAP_SYS_ADMIN).
+Controls use of the performance events system by users.
 The default value is 2.

 ===  ==================================================================
  -1  Allow use of (almost) all events by all users.